 Federation of Special Service and Clerical Employees ERTO

-We are an organization of employees working in expert positions in the private service sector.
+We are an organization for employees working in expert positions in the private service sector.

 Our members represent a wide variety of fields, such as information technology, transportation and forwarding, advertising, market research, digimedia, health care and social services, financial management, physical exercise, culture, free-time activities and other special fields.